Study Abroad Programs

 Faculty-Led Study Abroad Courses

-The Department of Languages, Literatures and Cultures offers a total immersion 6 credits Spanish language and culture program at the Universidad de Alicante, one of Spain’s most modern universities.
-The program provides a unique opportunity for a short-term intensive study of Spanish language and culture, and at the same time students enjoy this lively, beautiful, and vibrant Mediterranean city on Spain’s famous and sunny Costa Blanca, near the Spanish city of Valencia, site of one of Europe’s best beaches and home of the exquisite national Spanish dish, paella, and the dessert turrón.
-Classes meet every day (Monday to Friday) for three and a half hours, and are taught by Prof. Daniel Zalacaín, from Seton Hall University, and a distinguished faculty member from the Universidad de Alicante.
-There are scheduled group visits to Madrid, Toledo, and Barcelona.
-During weekends, students can take advantage of the daily shuttle ferry connections between Alicante and the Balearic islands of Majorca, Menorca, and Ibiza in the Mediterranean Sea, and of the easy access by bus to Valencia, Granada, and Seville.
+Summer in Alicante, Spain with Dr. Daniel Zalacain | This 6-credit immersion program takes place at the Universidad de Alicante, one of Spain’s most modern universities.
+The program provides a unique opportunity for short-term, intensive study of the Spanish language and culture in the beautiful and vibrant Mediterranean city of Alicante.
+Located on Spain’s famous and sunny Costa Blanca, near the Spanish city of Valencia, it is the site of one of Europe’s best beaches and home to the exquisite national Spanish dish, paella, and the dessert, turrón.
+Classes meet every day, Monday to Friday, for 3½ hours, and are taught by SHU Professor Daniel Zalacaín and distinguished faculty members of the Universidad de Alicante.
+Students participate in scheduled group visits to Madrid, Toledo, and Barcelona; on the weekends, they can take advantage of daily shuttle ferry connections between Alicante and the Balearic islands of Majorca, Menorca, and Ibiza in the Mediterranean Sea.
+An easy-to-access bus to Valencia, Granada, and Seville is available for further touring options.
 Housing and meals are included in the program fee.
-Students live in Spanish-speaking homes with all meals taken at the place of residence.
+Students live in Spanish-speaking homes with all meals provided at the place of residence for a true language immersion experience.
 All students take public transportation to the Universidad de Alicante.
-For more information contact Dr. Daniel Zalacain at firstname.lastname@example.org.
+For more information, contact Dr. Daniel Zalacain at firstname.lastname@example.org.

-The Seton Hall Summer Study Abroad Program in Rome offers students a unique opportunity to experience the life of Rome and to learn about the culture of Italy.
-The program runs for four weeks.
-Students will take two three-credit courses, one of which will be taught by the director of the program, Dr. Gabriella Romani.
-Classes are held in the morning and early afternoon at ITALIAIDEA, an Italian language school in the very heart of the city near Navona Square, from where students can easily walk to all main historical sites of the city.
-Courses are tailored for students to take advantage of the location and gain a true full-immersion experience in the language and culture of Italy.
-Students live individually with local Italian families.
-There will be guided tours of the city and visits to the main sites, such as the Colosseum, the Vatican Church and Museum, the Trevi Fountain, and the Galleria Borghese.
-In addition, there will be a weekend excursion to Venice or Siena.
-Students have one free weekend during which time they can explore other main historical and tourist locations, easily reachable by train from Rome (Florence, Capri, Pompeii).
+Summer in Rome, Italy with Dr. Gabriella Romani | The Life and Languages in Rome program offers students a unique opportunity to experience life in Rome and learn about Italian culture.
+During the four-week program, students take two three-credit courses, one of which is taught by the program director, Dr. Gabriella Romani.
+Classes are held in the morning and early afternoon at Italiaidea, an Italian language school in the very heart of the city near Navona Square, from where students can easily walk to all the main historical sites of the city.
+Courses are tailored for students to take advantage of the location and gain a true full-immersion experience in the language and culture of Italy, which includes living individually with local Italian families.
+Participants can enjoy guided tours of the city and visits to key Roman sites such as the Colosseum, the Vatican Church and Museum, the Trevi Fountain and the Galleria Borghese.
+In addition, there is a weekend excursion to Venice or Siena.
+Students have one free weekend during which time they can explore other main historical and tourist locations (e.g., Florence, Capri, Pompeii), all easily reached by train.
 For more information, contact Dr. Romani at email@example.com.